Low-Tracking Home: Mats, High-Sided Boxes, and Paw Care for Cleaner Floors

 • Placement: slide the front edge under the box lip so the first step lands on the mat.
 In narrow halls, add a second “runway” mat.

-• Cleaning: quick shake daily if needed; deep rinse weekly.
+• Cleaning: quick shake if needed; deep rinse weekly.
 Keep a hand broom nearby for one-minute resets.

 3) High-sided & low-entry boxes: less fling, easy access